zEuS0390/ppe-detection-for-construction-site-safety/README.md

 ## Installation
 To get started, we need to install the required dependencies.
 It is highly recommended to use virtual environment ([Pipenv](https://pypi.org/project/pipenv/), [Virtualenv](https://pypi.org/project/virtualenv/)) to isolate them to the system.

-Just run this script and it will handle all of them for you.
+Just run this script and it will handle the installation of dependencies for you.
 ```
 ./scripts/linux/install.sh
 ```

+After the installation, download the most recent trained model [here](#trained-models).
+Place it inside of the ```data/weights``` folder and name it as 'best_overall.pt'.

+Set the IP address of MQTT clients to the broker's IP address by changing the app configuration file in ```cfg/config.ini```.

 ## Demonstration
 TBA